mpospelov/ruby_geoip_perfomance_test/README.md

-This code is targeted to compare performace of geoip for ruby
+This code is targeted to compare performace of geoip gems for ruby

 ```
 Warming up --------------------------------------